JustTaya/uniProjects_secondYear/Lab3/bot-db/README.md

 ## On Linux

-Run the bush script using terminal in the project folder:
+Run the bash script using terminal in the project folder:
 `chmod u+x download-deps-linux.sh`